douglas-j-bothwell/douglas-j-bothwell.github.io/README.md

 ### Riverbed Technology (2012-2016)

+Lead writer for AppResponse Xpert, the highest-revenue product in SteelCentral product line for network and application performance monitoring.
+Topics include:

 * Rewrote and expanded Metrics Reference with in-depth explanations and graphics to describe exactly how application, transport, and network metrics are calculated

 * Web Transaction Analysis feature for performing in-depth analysis of web page usage